tytydraco/yessleep/out/Driving_Through_Hellfire.md

 But as I continue to stare at the photos with immense disbelief, I can't shake the feeling that I KNOW this truck!
 I know that black interior, I know the entire inside of this vehicle, yet I know I never actually rode in a black S10...

 "THE NIGHTMARE!"
 I thought as my eyes widen and my breath shortened.
-THAT'S how I know this truck!!
+THAT is how I know this truck!!
 This was the truck that black figure trapped me in while we drove through Hellfire!

 I had no idea that Ben had a black S10.
 Again, I hadn't talked to him in years...

 Turns out, Ben had been out partying for his 21st birthday.
 He had also been drinking alcohol.
 (I mean who wouldn't drink on their 21st birthday?)

 The mistake he made was driving home after he was drinking.
-He wrecked and passed away in the same hollow that black figure drove me through...
+He wrecked and passed away in the same hollow that black entity drove me through...
 The same hollow where all of our childhood memories were made...
 The same hollow that was eaten by flames two nights ago...

-The same night I had this nightmare... is the same night Ben passed away.
+The very night I was forced to witness this nightmare... is the same night Ben passed away...

+After years of racking my brain, the only plausable explanation I can come up with is that this was some sort of message, although I'm still not sure what that message was.
+I believe the outline of a person that was driving us was Ben...

-The outline of a person that was driving us through my old hollow was Ben.
-The last spot in my hollow that I had seen before I was startled awake was the place where Ben had died...
+The last spot in my childhood hollow that I had seen before I was startled awake...was the place where Ben had died...

+It's almost like I was in the truck with him when he was driving that night.
+I was vigorously flung back to reality once he wrecked and died.
+Maybe that's why he couldn't sense my presence until the very end.

+I just don't understand it...and I'm not sure I ever will.

 I still have so many questions...
+Questions that eat away at my soul, deepening the voids that the mysterious flames coercively tore open.

 "Should I have focused harder on my nightmare?...
 Why was I the one that experienced this?...
 Why me?...
 What should I have done differently?..."

-And the question that still fills my soul with peril....
+And the question that still fills my very soul with peril....

 "Could I have saved his life?"